The “Exclusion” Exhibit was fabricated and installed at the Presidio Officers Club by Gizmo.

 Date: March 2017

 Gizmo has worked for the Presidio Officers Club on many projects throughout the years the latest being the “Exclusion” Exhibit, that was completed in Feb 2017.
-Gizmo worked with designer Sterling Larrimore and the Presidio Officer’s Club Curator Liz Melicker to bring to life this amazing and informative exhibit to life.
+Gizmo worked with designer Sterling Larrimore and the Presidio Officer’s Club Curator Liz Melicker to bring this amazing and informative exhibit to life.
 The project involved hundreds of vinyl graphics, exhibited furniture and attention to detail.